Comparing connectomes on different reference atlases

 )

-Yeo atlas nifti image (3D) with 17 parcels and liberal mask is located at: /home/himanshu/nilearn_data/yeo_2011/Yeo_JNeurophysiol11_MNI152/Yeo2011_17Networks_MNI152_FreeSurferConformed1mm_LiberalMask.nii.gz
+Yeo atlas nifti image (3D) with 17 parcels and liberal mask is located at: /home/remi/nilearn_data/yeo_2011/Yeo_JNeurophysiol11_MNI152/Yeo2011_17Networks_MNI152_FreeSurferConformed1mm_LiberalMask.nii.gz

-Load functional data#
+Load functional data

 data = datasets.fetch_development_fmri(n_subjects=10)